wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 done
 ```
 ### Rename the internal sample names of the copied final fasta files with sample IDs and copy them to a new directory.
 1. Copy and save the shell script below as "internal_rename_mitobim_results.sh".
-Run the script (sh internal_rename_mitobim_results.sh) in the same directory as the copied "_noIUPAC.fasta" files (mitobim_final_contigs).
+Run the script (sh internal_rename_mitobim_results.sh) in the directory "mitobim_final_contigs" generated in the previous step.
 Explanations of the script steps are given in the text of the script.

 2. Fasta files with internal names changed will be saved in a directory called "mitobim_final_contigs_internalrename"